“ I enjoy working with talented clients on intellectually challenging and exciting matters.

 He is a fellow of the American Bar Association and former co-chair of the Transnational Bankruptcy Committee of the International Insolvency Institute.
 Additionally, Gary is a former member of the City Bar’s Insurance Law Committee and former co-chair of its Insolvency Committee.

-In Re: GTE Reinsurance Company LimitedAs lead lawyer representing the insurance division of the State of Rhode Island’s Department of Business Regulation, successfully obtained approval from a Rhode Island state court for the first-ever proposed discharge and liquidations of the obligations of a solvent insurer in the U.S.
+Lead lawyer representing the insurance division of the State of Rhode Island’s Department of Business Regulation, successfully obtained approval from a Rhode Island state court for the first ever proposed discharge and liquidations of the obligations of a solvent insurer in the U.S.

-Madoff ProceedingsRepresentation of the liquidators of several hedge funds that invested directly or indirectly in BMIS in proceedings in the United States, Cayman, BVI and Europe.
+Counsel to the liquidators of several hedge funds that invested directly, or indirectly, in BMIS in proceedings in the United States, the Cayman Islands, BVI, and Europe.

-In re Apex Silver Mines Ltd.We represented Sumitomo Corporation in the Apex Silver Mines Limited chapter 11 case as pre-petition secured lender, DIP lender, and acquirer (from Apex’s non-debtor subsidiaries) of Minera San Cristobal, the largest silver, zinc, and lead mine in Bolivia.
+Counsel to Sumitomo Corporation in the Apex Silver Mines Limited chapter 11 case as pre petition secured lender, DIP lender, and acquirer (from Apex’s non-debtor subsidiaries) of Minera San Cristobal, the largest silver, zinc, and lead mine in Bolivia.